 In this scheme, you accumulate wealth aggressively, by taking advantage of your good earning power.
-Usually our pay increment is the best in the earlier years.
-We also have the most energy to dig deep and work longer working ours, to improve work performance, to gain a better salary.
+Usually, our pay increment is the best in the earlier years.
+We also have the most energy to dig deep and work longer working hours, to improve work performance, to gain a better salary.

 We do this for 10 years, then we take a step back, to work in a job that we find more comfortable with.

 For a lot, it is to have a work-life balance and find meaning in work, especially if what you are originally trained in pays well, but soul-sucking.

 As you have already built up your wealth aggressively for 10 years, your wealth on its own will continue to accumulate on its own without cash flow injection towards your retirement at age 55-75 years old.